CITY

 Mitsutaka Tokyo

 This month, our student Mitsutaka Hoshi takes us on a journey through Kichijoji — his favorite Tokyo neighborhood.
-From peaceful mornings in tree-lined parks to jazz-filled nights in cozy alleyway bars, Mitsutaka shares the hidden gems that make this corner of the megalopolis feel like home.
-Here’s how he experiences his city, one coffee, one conversation, and one childhood memory at a time 🇯🇵✨
+From peaceful mornings in tree-lined parks to jazz-filled nights in cozy alleyway bars, Mitsutaka shares his favorite spots that make this corner of the Metropolis feel like home.
+Here’s how he experiences his city, one coffee, one walk, and one museum visit at a time 🌸

 Hi!
 I’m Mitsutaka Hoshi, originally from Tokyo and currently living in Jerusalem for work.
 I started learning Hebrew two years ago — a few months after arriving — thinking, lama lo?
 I’ve been at Citizen Café ever since, starting at Red level, and now, after eight semesters, I’m heading into Dark Green.
 Magniv!